Preparing for work

 Core ideas you must understand for this topic

-• Teamwork: Working collaboratively with others, respecting different roles, and contributing to group goals.
+• Teamwork: Working collaboratively with others to achieve shared goals, respecting different roles and contributions.

-• Health and safety: Recognizing workplace hazards, following safety procedures, and understanding emergency protocols.
+• Health and safety: Understanding basic workplace safety rules, including fire procedures, manual handling, and reporting hazards.

 Learning Objectives